TwanAsselbergs/christmasmania/README.md

 2. API (`/maps`)

    - All scenes of the game.
-Has both the room and the JSON data inside.
+Has both the room and its JSON data inside.

 ## Author(s)